candostdagdeviren/candostdagdeviren.com/_posts/2019-03-25-managing-multiple-aws-environments-with-terraform.md

 ## Terraform Workspaces

-Now, let’s add the environment.
+Now, let's add the environment.
 Terraform gives access to current workspace with `${terraform.workspace}` variable.
-We’ll append this to our resources.
+We'll append this to our resources.
 Here is the final version with multiple environments.

 ```
 variable "iam_user" {